PaulHalloran/S2P3Rv2.0/README.md

 This repository relates to the manuscript 'S2P3-R v2.0: computationally efficient modelling of shelf seas on regional to global scales' (Halloran et al., 2020) submitted to GMD

 The repository contains three top level directories (forcing,  model and  processing).
-The code contained within 'Forcing' generates the forcing files required by the model from user selected input datastes and criteria.
+The code contained within 'Forcing' generates the forcing files required by the model from user selected input datasets and criteria.
 The code contained within 'Model' pertains to running the model and generating model output.
 The code contained within 'Processing' gives some example post-processing and plotting scripts to help the user test the model and produce some standard forms of output.
 These steps correspond to steps in the flow diagram presented in figure 3 of Halloran et al., (2020).

 This README takes the user through the initial requirements, then generating the forcing files, running the model and undertaking basic post-processing.